2010 Robert Bruss Real Estate Book Award

 If you don’t have access to the prior owner, ask the neighbors about the house’s maintenance history.
 Did the owners take pride in their home and leave it in good shape?
 Or was the home occupied by malicious tenants who were unsupervised by an owner already demoralized by the property’s imminent loss?
 Or was the home occupied by resident owners who spitefully trashed the home before moving out?

 Occasionally, you’ll find former owners still in residence right through the foreclosure proceedings—and beyond.
-Some of these folks simply have nowhere to go, and figure that they’ll stay on as long as possible.
-The sight of a new owner may be the last straw that will trigger their departure, but maybe not.
+Some of these folks simply have nowhere to go and figure that they’ll stay on as long as possible.
+The sight of a new owner might be the last straw that will trigger their departure, but maybe not.

 If you inherit former owners, you’ll need to evict them.
 (Do not resort to self-help measures, which can turn nasty.)
 But you might not be able to evict using the same methods as you would to evict ordinary tenants.
 (Under normal circumstances, tenant evictions are very quick compared to other types of civil cases; many states provide simple fill-in-the-blank forms, making it possible to handle the matter on your own.)
 Instead, evicting a former owner might involve a more complex lawsuit, for which you will probably need a lawyer.

 It’s possible that the house you’re considering will come with resident tenants who were renting from the prior owners.
-For years, most tenants lost their leases when a rental property was foreclosed on, which gave the new owners the option to keep the tenants (under a new lease) or evict them.
-But that changed in 2009, when President Obama signed the “Helping Families Save Their Homes Act.”
-This legislation specifies that all leases will survive a foreclosure, except when new owners intend to personally occupy the premises (in which case, the current tenant’s lease may be terminated with 90 days’ notice).
-Month-to-month tenants may be terminated with 90 days’ notice (which is longer or as long as any notice period required by the states).
+For years, most tenants lost their leases when a rental property was foreclosed on, but that’s no longer the case.
+Now, under federal law, all leases will survive a foreclosure, except when new owners intend to personally occupy the premises (in which case, the current tenant’s lease can be terminated with 90 days’ notice).
+Month-to-month tenants can be terminated with 90 days’ notice (which is longer or as long as any notice period required by the states).
+Many states and municipalities have laws providing the same protection.

-The federal law came to an end in 2014; however, many states and municipalities continue to provide the same protection.
-As a result, if you are buying a home that you intend to use as a rental, if was foreclosed on or after May 19, 2009, and it comes with a lease-holding tenant, it’s likely that you’ll have to honor the lease.
-You can terminate month-to-month tenants with 90 days’ notice, but keep in mind that if the home is subject to state and local rent control requiring landlords to have a “just cause,” or good reason, to terminate a tenant (or is in New Jersey or Washington, DC, which impose statewide “just cause” eviction protection), you cannot give the tenant a notice to vacate the property.
-You’ll be stuck with these tenants for as long as you use the property for rental purposes, or until you fit within one of the rent control ordinance’s allowable reasons for termination.
+As a result, if you are buying a home that you intend to use as a rental and it comes with a lease-holding tenant, it’s likely that you’ll have to honor the lease.
+You can terminate month-to-month tenants with 90 days’ notice, but keep in mind that if the home is subject to state or local rent control laws or other laws requiring landlords to have a “just cause,” or good reason, to terminate a tenant, you cannot give the tenant a notice to vacate the property.
+You’ll be stuck with these tenants for as long as you use the property for rental purposes or until you fit within one of the allowable reasons for termination.

 What Will Your Monthly Profit Be?